-Your doctor may exempt your child from immunization for medical reasons.
-If your child is unable to be vaccinated because of a serious allergy or health problem, have your doctor complete a Medical Exemption form and submit it to the Health Unit.
+If your child is unable to be vaccinated because of a medical reason or vaccination is unnecessary because your child has evidence of immunity, have your doctor or nurse practitioner complete a Medical Exemption form and submit it to the Health Unit.

 If you choose not to vaccinate your child, be aware:

 - Your child is at risk of becoming very sick.

 - Your child may expose people with weaker immune systems to diseases that can make them very sick (e.g. newborns, cancer patients, older adults).

 - If there's an outbreak at your child's school, the Medical Officer of Health may order your child not to attend school until the outbreak ends.

 To exempt your child from immunizations for conscientious or religious reasons, you must fill out an exemption form, have the form signed by a commissioner for taking affidavits in Ontario and return original to the Health Unit.
 A copy of the exemption must also be provided to the daycare facility.

 To exempt your child for conscientious or religious reasons, starting September 1, 2017, you must: